KSDaemon/wiola/README.md

 Description
 ===========

-Wiola implements [WAMP](http://wamp.ws) v2 router specification on top of OpenResty web app server, which is actually nginx plus a bunch of 3rd party modules, such as lua-nginx-module, lua-resty-websocket, lua-resty-redis, lua-resty-libcjson and so on.
+Wiola implements [WAMP specification][] v2 router specification on top of OpenResty web app server, which is actually nginx plus a bunch of 3rd party modules, such as lua-nginx-module, lua-resty-websocket, lua-resty-redis, lua-resty-libcjson and so on.